Institute for Humane Studies: History

 The Institute for Humane Studies was founded in 1961 in Menlo Park, California, by F. A. Harper in order to promote peace, prosperity, and social harmony by fostering a greater understanding of human affairs and freedom.
 Initially serving as the secretary and treasurer, Harper became the institute's president in 1966, a position he held until his death in 1973.
 Murray Rothbard played a key role as speaker at IHS conferences in the 1970s, promoting Austrian economics.
-On May 18, the 100th anniversary of the birth of Nobel Prize-winning economist Friedrich A. Hayek, who had been "instrumental in helping F.A.
+On May 18, 1999, the 100th anniversary of the birth of Nobel Prize-winning economist Friedrich A. Hayek, who had been "instrumental in helping F.A.
 "Baldy" Harper found the Institute in 1961", IHS staff and friends gathered to honor Hayek.
 Following Harper in the role of president were Louis M. Spadaro and Leonard Liggio, who served as president from 1980 to 1989.
-From 1998 to 2000 Stanford graduate David C. Nott, now with the Reason Foundation, led the organization as president.
+From 1998 to 2000, Stanford graduate David C. Nott, now with the Reason Foundation, led the organization as president.
 The current president and CEO, Emily Chamlee-Wright, served as provost and dean at Washington College from 2012 to 2016 and was previously the Elbert H. Neese Professor of Economics and associate dean at Beloit College.
 Her predecessor, Marty Zupan, served as president and CEO from 2001 to 2016 after serving as editor of Reason magazine.

-After beginning an association with George Mason University, Liggio, Walter Grinder, and John Blundell moved the institute to Fairfax, Virginia in 1985.
+After beginning an association with George Mason University, Liggio, Walter Grinder, and John Blundell moved the institute to Fairfax, Virginia, in 1985.
 The organization is currently located on the George Mason University Arlington campus, along with sister organization the Mercatus Center.

 Organization and funding

-The institute's board of directors includes Scott Beaulier, Christopher Coyne, Tyler Cowen, David Humphreys, Charles G. Koch (Chairman Emeritus), Brian Hooks, Art Pope (Chairman), Chris Rufer, Virgil Storr, Ryan Stowers, and Todd Zywicki.
+The institute's board of directors includes Christopher Coyne, Tyler Cowen, Charles G. Koch (chairman emeritus), Brian Hooks, Art Pope, Virgil Storr, Ryan Stowers (chairman), and Todd Zywicki.

 IHS has received funding from a number of foundations, including the Sarah Scaife Foundation, the John Templeton Foundation, the F.M.
 Kirby Foundation, the Marcus Foundation, the John William Pope Foundation, the Ed Uihlein Family Foundation, the Ralph Smeed Private Memorial Foundation, the Koch Family Foundations, the Searle Freedom Trust, the E.L.
 Craig Foundation, and the Lynde and Harry Bradley Foundation.

 In March 2012, in the midst of a legal dispute between Charles Koch and the Cato Institute that caused renewed scrutiny of Koch's political philanthropy, IHS's chief financial officer told the New York Times that Koch is "a longtime and generous supporter of ours, but we're not involved as a political organization."
 Charles Koch donated a total of $12.4 million to the organization from 2008 to 2012.
 The John William Pope Foundation has donated $2.1 million to the Institute since 1986.

 IHS fundraising appeals have been targeted to specific projects in the past.
 In 2011, Rand Paul signed a 10-page fundraising letter seeking gifts for the institute's Learn Liberty project, which IHS describes as a "resource for exploring the ideas of a free society."
 Learn Liberty was acquired by Students for Liberty in 2019.